Spatial strategy and design of a commercial center info desk

 The project started with a three days consultation workshop for the analysis of the current information services of the shopping center.
 We mapped the information ecosystem, understanding how the different actors- staff of the center, managers, and executive of Klépierre — play their role in the creation of the content and the operations.
 We fed the results of the consultation in a participatory design workshop with twenty design students from the nearby Second University of Naples to explore new technological possibilities for the implementation of the desk.

-In the second phase, we run a co-designed workshop focused structure and space management of the desk.
+In the second phase, we run a co-designed workshop focused on the structure and space management of the desk.
 We ran a series of experiments to test its usability and integration in the current work processes of the operators.
 This led to the physical prototyping of the structure of the Info Desk, working alongside the client’s technical team to adapt it to the requirement of the space.
 In the process, we pitched back the idea to both users and staff to collect feedback and iterate our prototype.

 We produced and hands-on installed the full-scale artifacts with the help of a Fablab, that was possible to live prototype.
 The interior of the desk was iterated multiple times to adapt to the evolution of the devices in use.
 We finally included the wayfinding graphics for the exterior panels and installed the final structure and devices.
 We monitored its integration and processes for a piloting period.